JulyGardens/.github/profile/README.md

 # Why?

-As you might now, because I want and I can.
+As you might know because I want and I can.

 I store here all "learning" or test/funny projects that I don't want to store in my profile repos.